Enough photo

 Stand Your Ground Laws Combined with Weak Gun Laws: A Threat to Public Safety

-Beginning in 2005, Florida was the first state to implement a Stand Your Ground law.
+In 2005, Florida was the first state to implement a Stand Your Ground law.
 Florida’s law became the national model for other states to follow after the American Legislative Exchange Council (ALEC) adopted it.
 Influence from the NRA and ALEC drew widespread support among other states, and today, at least 24 states have passed some form of Stand Your Ground laws.

-As crafted by the NRA, Stand Your Ground Laws bolster the gun lobby myth that more guns increase public safety and reduce crime.
+As crafted by the NRA, Stand Your Ground laws bolster the gun lobby myth that more guns increase public safety and reduce crime.
 We know that this is not further from the truth:

 Imagine if your state legislature passed a law saying that any person who feels threatened by another person may use lethal force to execute the perceived threat.
 Then say that, as a matter of state policy, residents should presume that Black people are more threatening than White people.

-These laws pervert “self-defense” and make it “self-offense."
+These laws pervert “self-defense” and make it “self-offense.”
 Our country’s weak gun laws and prolific civilian firearm carrying mean Stand Your Ground laws increase, rather than decrease, gun crime.
 This, alone, is an unacceptable attack on everyone’s right to live.
-And when combined with deeply-rooted, racist conceptions of white innocence and black criminality, as well as courts’ unequal applications, Stand Your Ground laws particularly devalue Black lives.
+And when combined with deeply rooted, racist conceptions of white innocence and Black criminality, as well as courts’ unequal applications, Stand Your Ground laws particularly devalue Black lives.

 With rights come responsibilities.
-The right to keep and bear arms is not a free for all; it does not encompass a right to trigger-happy vigilantism devoid of reason or proportionality.
+The right to keep and bear arms is not a free-for-all; it does not encompass a right to trigger-happy vigilantism devoid of reason or proportionality.
 Stand Your Ground laws are an affront to our right not to be shot and we must stand our ground against them.